Luke Raley Player Props: Rays vs. Mariners

 Luke Raley At The Plate

-- Looking at the 62 games he has played this year, he's homered in 11 of them (17.7%), and in 6% of his trips to the plate.
+- In 19.0% of his games this year, he has hit a long ball, and 6.4% of his trips to the dish.

-- Raley has driven in a run in 21 games this season (33.9%), including seven games with more than one RBI (11.3%).
-He has also driven home three or more of his team's runs in three contests.
+- Raley has picked up an RBI in 34.9% of his games this year, with two or more RBI in 12.7% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.